anttipessa/restful-marketplace/README.md

 `$ npm run server` - starts the Express server (backend)<br>
 `$ npm run app` - starts the React application (frontend)

+Now the React application UI can be viewed on http://localhost:3001.

 Server is started with nodemon, so if any changes are made to the code, the server automatically restarts which makes the development and testing much easier.
 Also changes done to React application are immediately visible on the browser (requires page refresh).